Philip1806/blublog/README.md

 - Post can be public, private or draft.
 Private can be seen only from post author.
 Drafts are seen by all users with access to the panel.
 - Have excerpt of content.
 Could be empty.
 - Basic search for posts.
-- Rating system with five stars.*
+- Rating system with five stars.
+- Similar posts.*
+- Have views statistics.*
+- Auto generate sitemap (RSS).*
+- Could be added custom html in header, footer and posts comments.*

 2. Comments
 - Anti-spam modul.